 Another big thing to keep in mind with pots is to pay attention to the drainage holes & sharp edges.
 Make sure that your fish won’t get stuck or cut.

 Your best bet is to either seal the holes or better yet make sure they’re large enough for your fish to swim through.

 If your aquarium is in your office, adding a mug with your business’s logo is a great way to get a little bit of branding in and add an unexpected element to your tank.

 Imagine dinosaurs roaming through your aquarium or farm animals hanging out with your fish… even sand toys buried in the sand at the bottom of your tank.

-You could even create an underwater Star Wars Jedi battle.
+You could even create an underwater Jedi battle with some Galactic Star Wars Decorations!

 Don’t be afraid to have a little fun with your fish!
 The possibilities are only limited by your imagination and what you can find in the toy store.

-Check out this really cool aquarium set up with some Star Wars fish tank decor….AWESOME!
+Check out these really cool aquarium set up ideas…AWESOME!

 4. Prints and Pictures